Aquino, Philippine ex-leader who challenged China, is buried

 “President Aquino’s steadfast commitment to advancing peace, upholding the rule of law, and driving economic growth for all Filipinos, while taking bold steps to promote the rules-based international order, leaves a remarkable legacy at home and abroad that will endure for years to come,” Biden said in a statement.

-Aquino, whose family spent years in U.S. exile during Marcos’s rule, had turbulent ties with China as president.
+Aquino, whose family spent years in U.S. exile during Marcos’ rule, had turbulent ties with China as president.

 After Beijing sent ships to occupy a shoal off the Philippine coast, Aquino authorized the filing in 2013 of a complaint that questioned the validity of China’s sweeping claims in the South China Sea before an international arbitration tribunal.
 The Philippines largely won.
 But China refused to join in the arbitration and dismissed the tribunal’s 2016 ruling.